Milkyway Image: Films

-Milkyway Image employs a unique business strategy among Hong Kong film production companies, as its output can mostly be divided into two categories: Inventive and gritty action dramas which sit somewhere between genre film and arthouse cinema and often go on to achieve significant critical recognition; as well as light-hearted romantic comedies and Lunar New Year films, geared for box-office success by utilizing popular singer-actors such as Andy Lau and Sammi Cheng.
-This for the most part clear distinction has sometimes been blurred thanks to productions such as Running Out of Time and Sparrow, which possess elements of both approaches and became local box-office hits as well.
+Milkyway Image employs a unique business strategy among Hong Kong film production companies, as its output can mostly be divided into two categories: inventive and gritty action dramas which sit somewhere between genre film and arthouse cinema and often go on to achieve significant critical recognition; as well as light-hearted romantic comedies and Lunar New Year films, geared for box-office success by using popular singer-actors such as Andy Lau and Sammi Cheng.
+This clear distinction has sometimes been blurred thanks to productions such as Running Out of Time and Sparrow, which possess elements of both approaches and became local box-office hits as well.

 The company has made a number of famous and successful films, which include Needing You..., The Mission, Exiled, My Left Eye Sees Ghosts, Election, as well as its sequel Election 2 (a.k.a.
 Triad Election), and Running on Karma.
-These films and more have either been produced and/or directed by both To and/or Wai.
+These films and more have been produced and/or directed by both To and/or Wai.

 Filmmakers

 Johnnie To is the principal director and filmmaker at Milkyway Image, as the majority of Milkyway Image films have been directed by him, sometimes in collaboration with Wai Ka-Fai.
-However, the company also works with other established Hong Kong directors such as Lawrence Ah Mon and nurtures young directing talent, for example To's longtime assistant director Law Wing-Cheong, writer Yau Nai-Hoi and Cheang Pou-Soi.
+However, the company also works with other established Hong Kong directors such as Lawrence Lau and nurtures young directing talent, for example To's longtime assistant director Law Wing-Cheong, writer Yau Nai-Hoi and Cheang Pou-Soi.

 Writers of Milkyway Image films include Wai Ka-Fai, Szeto Kam-Yuen, Yau Nai-Hoi, Au Kin-Yee and Yip Tin-Shing.
 The company's writers are sometimes collectively referred to as the Milkyway Creative Team (銀河創作組).

 Patrick Yau controversy

 In 1997, Johnnie To hired his former assistant director Patrick Yau to direct a number of low-budget crime films for To's then-young company: The Odd One Dies, Expect the Unexpected and The Longest Nite.
 However, due to a difference in opinions and To questioning Yau's ability to put his creative vision into place, he took over, directing The Odd One Dies and The Longest Nite himself.
-The same happened again with Expect The Unexpected.
+The same happened again with Expect the Unexpected.
 To eventually stopped working together with Yau.

 While Yau is formally credited as the director of all three films, To has since gone on to confirm that he is in fact the director of the films.
-When asked why he still let Yau be credited as the director, he responded, "I had wanted him to succeed and be recognized as a director. [...]
-Both he and Patrick Leung were my former assistant directors, and perhaps they both felt that I was supervising them.
+When asked why he still let Yau be credited as the director, he responded, "I had wanted him to succeed and be recognized as a director...Both he and Patrick Leung were my former assistant directors, and perhaps they both felt that I was supervising them.
 Therefore, if they left the company, it might be better for them."